back

 9. is environmentally friendly

-Good design is created to have minimal impact on the environment.
-A product’s lifecycle should be minimal in pollution (both physically and visually) and resources.
+Good design is environmentally friendly if the product’s lifecycle should be minimal in pollution (both physically and visually) and resources.

 10. is as little design as possible